clandomo/upload-checker/README.md

 ## API Keys

 Make sure you have valid API keys for the supported torrent sites.
-Without these keys, the script will return "No data found" for those sites.
+Without these keys, the script will not run and return an error.

 ## Error Handling

 The script includes error handling for:
 - Missing API keys
+- Invalid or missing `config.json` file
 - Invalid TMDb IDs
 - Network issues while fetching torrent data
 - Issues with downloading or processing the TMDb IDs `.json` file
+- & More!

 ## Contributing